Recovering money from cyber scams

 1. Report it to the police - It is important that you report the issue to the police ASAP.
 You will need a crime number from the police to help you work with your bank and other organisations.
 With the majority of online scams and cyber crimes you report to Action Fraud.
 Reporting will also help get the scam shut down and may help you progress getting your money back.

-2. Contact your bank - You also need to contact the financial organisations involved in making the payments immediately.
-This tool from Cybera allows you to make a global report with the aim of freezing the money ASAP.
-If it was your bank account then contact your bank and explain what has happened.
-If you know which bank the money was send to you should also contact them.
-If this is done quick enough they may be able to freeze the money if it is still in transit and both should kick off a fraud investigation.
+2. Contact your bank - If it was your bank account, contact your bank and explain what has happened.
+If you know which bank the money was sent to, you should also contact them.
+If this is done quick enough, they may be able to freeze the money if it is still in transit and both should kick off a fraud investigation.
+Fraudulent transfers can often be reversed if caught early enough.

 How you can try and get your money back very much depends on how the money was stolen.
 Here we are going to focus on four different approaches: 1) Authorised payments (where you were tricked into making a payment), 2) Unauthorised payments (where the criminal actually carried out the payment using your accounts), 3) ID fraud (where you have been impersonated with a financial organisation) and 4) card fraud (where they money was transferred by a credit or debit card payment).